damianhakert/damianhakert.github.io/source/handbook/resellers/onboarding/index.html.md

 - [ ] GitLab@reseller email address set up  `partner`
 - [ ] GitLab@reseller email address added to [news@gitlab.com mailing list](https://about.gitlab.com/contact/) @malessio
 - [ ] GitLabSupport@reseller email address set up `partner`
-- [ ] Partner banking details for payment emailed to M. Alessio  `partner` .
+- [ ] Partner banking details for payment emailed to partners@ gitlab.com  `partner` .
 Details should include:
    - [ ] Beneficiary name
    - [ ] Bank Name
    - [ ] Bank Address
    - [ ] Account Number or IBAN Number
    - [ ] Routing number or Swift BIC code
    - [ ] VAT Number or US Tax ID
-- [ ] Banking details recorded ?? @malessio
+- [ ] Banking details added to SFDC @malessio
-- [ ] Uniform Sales and Use Tax Exemption Certificate attached to this issue `partner`  OR EMAIL??
+- [ ] Uniform Sales and Use Tax Exemption Certificate emailed to partners@ gitlab.com `partner`
-- [ ] Partner GitLab team members & contact details emailed to M. Alessio `partner` .
+- [ ] Partner GitLab team members & contact details emailed to partners@ gitlab.com `partner` .
 These are the members of your team that are most likely to interact with us.
 We need you to identify whom are the principal **accounting, sales, technical, and marketing** contacts.
 But all members of your team who will be interacting with us and GitLab customers should be identified.
 Details should include (per person):
    - Name
    - Email
    - Mobile
-   - Role
+   - Role (accounting, sales, technical, marketing, etc)
    - GitLab.com username (if any)
 - [ ] Partner team members added to SFDC @malessio
 - [ ] Partner Demo License set up in Zuora @malessio